 Our Lady of the Lake’s story began when six Franciscan Missionaries of Our Lady Sisters made a historic voyage to America to further their order’s mission of serving the sick in Louisiana.
 In 1923, Mother Marie de Bethanie Crowley founded Our Lady of the Lake Sanitarium in downtown Baton Rouge with the hospital relocating to its current location on Essen Lane in 1978 to better serve a growing population.
 Today, Our Lady of the Lake is one of the largest healthcare providers in Louisiana and is committed to building a healthy community through excellence in patient care and education while extending its healing ministry and Spirit of Healing to the surrounding region.

-The Commission on Cancer (CoC), a quality program of the American College of Surgeons (ACS), has granted Three-Year Accreditation with Gold-level Commendation to Mary Bird Perkins – Our Lady of the Lake Cancer Center.
-To earn voluntary CoC accreditation, a cancer program must meet 34 CoC quality care standards, be evaluated every three years through a survey process, and maintain levels of excellence in the delivery of comprehensive patient-centered care.
-To earn voluntary CoC accreditation, a cancer program must meet 34 CoC quality care standards, be evaluated every three years through a survey process, and maintain levels of excellence in the delivery of comprehensive patient-centered care.
+The Commission on Cancer (CoC), a quality program of the American College of Surgeons (ACS) has granted Three-Year Accreditation to Mary Bird Perkins – Our Lady of the Lake Cancer Center.
+To earn voluntary CoC accreditation, a cancer program must meet 34 CoC quality care standards, be evaluated every three years through a survey process and maintain levels of excellence in the delivery of comprehensive patient-centered care.

 Our Lady of the Lake was recognized as a Top Performer on Key Quality Measures® by The Joint Commission, the leading accreditor of health care organizations in the United States.
 The award recognizes hospitals for improving performance on evidence-based interventions that increase the chances of healthy outcomes for patients with certain conditions.

-Louisiana Hematology Oncology Associates (LHOA), part of Mary Bird Perkins – Our Lady of the Lake Cancer Center and Our Lady of the Lake Physician Group, has received reaccreditation by the QOPI Certification Program (QCP™), an affiliate of the American Society of Clinical Oncology (ASCO).
+Louisiana Hematology Oncology Associates (LHOA) and Medical Oncology, LLC, physician practices affiliated with Our Lady of the Lake Physician Group, have been recognized by the Quality Oncology Practice Initiative (QOPI®) Certification Program (QCP™), a subsidiary of the American Society of Clinical Oncology, Inc. (ASCO®).